 Our live shows are held once a month during the regular academic year.
 These presentations are given by a PhD astronomer and consist of an overview of what is currently visible in the night sky.
 In addition, each show focuses on a specific aspect of astronomy, the topic of which changes each month.
 The shows are appropriate for all ages, however, the content and duration of the show may be more appealing to older children and adults.

-Twice a month, astronomy-themed movies are shown.
+In addition to the live shows, astronomy-themed movies are shown.
 These are specifically formatted for the planetarium dome, providing an impressive and immersive experience.
 Each presentation consists of a 20 minute overview of the current night sky followed by an educational and entertaining movie, roughly 30 minutes in length.
-These presentations are run by a graduate student in the department of Geology & Astronomy.
+These presentations are run by students in the department of Geology & Astronomy.
 Parents with young children may find these presentations more suitable for their family than the live shows.
 A short description of the movies that we show can be found here.

 Details and Tickets: